 As well as revealing the network pattern, this View indicates where to build connections between these hubs to stop energy and resources dropping off unnecessarily.

-This View is called ‘Demographic Explorer’ and it’s one of the Community Views we make for the community to use.
-For this group of stakeholders delivering sport and physical activity across a London borough, it was useful for them to see who was delivering provisions across different age groups.
+This View is called ‘Demographic Explorer’.
+For this group of stakeholders delivering sport and physical activity across a London borough, it was useful for the whole community to see who was delivering provisions across different age groups.

-Anyone aiming to set up a new activity could look at where the underserved demographics were - helpful for funding applications too- and the community could see where possible collaborations could be made to strengthen the network around demographics.
-This is helpful for cross-referring, sharing equipment, and spreading scheduling in ways that mean more of the community can engage.
+Anyone aiming to set up a new activity could look at where the under-served demographics were.
+This was helpful for funding applications, as well as giving the community insights into where possible collaborations could be made to strengthen the network around demographics.
+This is helpful for cross-referring, sharing equipment, and spreading scheduling in ways that mean more residents can engage.

 This View reveals the grassroots community groups who’ve been established for more than 5 years and how well networked they are.